 Electronic vs. Paper Submission

 Electronic submission via the IRS’s Tax Pro Account offers immediate processing and confirmation.
 It reduces errors and eliminates mailing delays.
-For paper submissions, mail Form 2848 directly to the IRS as instructed in the form’s guidelines.
-Processing may take longer but remains a traditional option for those who prefer physical documentation.
+For paper submissions, Mail Form 2848 directly to the IRS as instructed in the form’s guidelines.
+Processing may take longer, but it remains a traditional option for those who prefer physical documentation.

 Processing and Approval